-1. Click any menu or submenu item in the area of $oldsymbol{0}$ on the top-left corner.

-2. That item's data/setup page is then opened in the area of 2.

-- 3. Now you can view or configure settings on the opened page. - 4.
-To return to the main menu and the Dashboard page, click
+- 1. Click any menu or submenu item in the area of - • - 2.
+That item's data/setup page is then opened in the area of - 3.
+Now you can view or configure settings on the opened page.

-Number Web interface element

-0 Menu (on page 53)

-2 Data/setup page of the selected menu item.

-6 ■ Left side: - PXE device name.

-Note: To customize the device name, see PDU (on page 64).

-Right side: Displayed language, which is English (EN) by default.
-You can change it.
-Your login name, which you can click to view your user account settings.
-Logout button.

-Number Web interface element 4 From top to bottom Your PXE model.
+Number Web interface element 0 Menu (on page 56) 2 Data/setup page of the selected menu item.
+6 Left side:- PXE device name.
+Note: To customize the device name, see PDU (on page 67).
+Right side: - Displayed language, which is English (EN) by default.
+You can change it. - Your login name, which you can click to view your user account settings. - Logout button.
+4 From top to bottom Your PXE model.
 Current firmware version.
-Online Documentation: link to the online help of PXE. - See Browsing through the Online Help (on page 502).
+Online Documentation: link to the online help of PXE. - See Browsing through the Online Help (on page 520).
 Raritan Support: link to Raritan Technical Support webpage.
 Date and time of your user account's last login. - Click Last Login to view your login history.
 PXE system time, which is converted to the time zone of your computer or mobile device. - Click Device Time to open the Date/Time setup page.